hagata/MaterialAddressBook/readme.md

 	@include textButton // returns text styles for UI interactions without an icon, In a consistant color

+###Notable Variables
+The following variables are used throughout to keep consistant visuals

+	$shadow1 // used for adding the same (level1 - flat) box-shadow to elements
+	$baseline // used as a base spacer to evenly space elements on a consistant grid

 ##feature roadmap
 Add group lists to quickly sort through friends, business contacts, and everyone else.